What to Expect

 For current or former Navy Officers (NAVET): Prior experience satisfies the initial leadership training requirement – so you will not need to go through Officer Training again.

-For current or former Officers of military branches other than the Navy (OSVET), as well as for Officer candidates without prior military experience: Beginning October 1st, 2019, Officer Candidates will be required to attend the Officer Development School (ODS) in Newport, RI, for a five-week program that provides a comprehensive and intense introduction to the responsibilities of Navy Staff Corps Officers.
-Here you will learn about the military structure of the U.S. Navy, its rich history of traditions and customs, leadership development and military etiquette.
-There may be an option for attendees to request to split the five-week program into two sessions.
+For current or former Officers of military branches other than the Navy (OSVET), as well as for Officer candidates without prior military experience, you will be required to attend the Officer Development School (ODS) in Newport, RI, for a five-week program that provides a comprehensive introduction to Navy culture.

-Professional nurses who choose to serve as Reservists in the Navy Nurse Corps can potentially qualify for special offers.
-Depending on your specialty, you may qualify for one of the following:
+With flexible training options, Nurses in the Navy Reserve can comfortably balance civilian and military schedules.
+Additionally, professional nurses who choose to serve as Reserve Sailors in the Navy Nurse Corps can potentially qualify for special offers.
+Depending on your specialty, you may qualify for an accession bonus or specialty pay.